-After 9/11, Congress passed an authorization of military force (AUMF) that would allow us to retaliate against Al-Qaeda and resulted in the United States going to war in Afghanistan.
-In 2002, after the case was made for U.S. troops to invade Iraq with the intent of destroying weapons of mass destruction and ending Saddam Hussein's reign in the country, Congress passed another AUMF in October of that year.
+After 9/11, Congress passed an authorization for use of military force (AUMF) that would allow us to retaliate against Al-Qaeda and resulted in the United States going to war in Afghanistan.
+In 2002, after the case was made for U.S. troops to invade Iraq with the intent of dismantling Iraq's weapons of mass destruction and ending Saddam Hussein's reign in the country, Congress passed another AUMF in October of that year.
 That AUMF resulted in the Iraq War.
-A war Americans were told was over in December of 2011, and as we all watched in August of 2021, America's involvement in Afghanistan was ended.
-But these AUMFs remain in place, and are being used to justify putting our fellow Americans in harm's way to defend us from threats to our national security.
+A war Americans were told was over in December of 2011, and as we all watched in August of 2021, America's involvement in Afghanistan was finally ended.
+But these AUMFs remain in place, with the 2001 AUMF still being used today to justify putting our fellow Americans into harm's way to defend us from threats to our national security.

-America may very well need to deploy its sons and daughters to defend us abroad, but we owe it to them and their families to debate the purpose for which we're asking them to risk their lives, and for how long we're willing to do so.
+America may very well need to deploy its sons and daughters to defend us abroad, but we owe it to them and their families to debate the purpose for which we're asking them to risk their lives, and for how long to do so.
 68% of IAVA veterans surveyed want repeal or reform of the 2001 and 2002 AUMFs.
 Only 15% of IAVA veterans told us that they think the AUMFs should be left 'as-is'.

 Repealing, or at a minimum reforming, the 2001 and 2002 AUMFs is the responsible thing to do.
-Not doing so sets a terrible precedent for future wars, and is a dereliction of duty by our elected leaders in Congress.
+Additionally, repeal of the 1991 AUMF related to Iraq is long overdue.
+Not addressing the state of these AUMFs sets a terrible precedent for future wars, and is a dereliction by our elected leaders in Congress of their most solemn duty.